Loans: BC Residents (Full-Time)

 As a full-time post-secondary student, you have the primary responsibility of paying for your education.
 Most students meet their costs through employment income, savings, assets, support from family, scholarships, bursaries and/or awards.
 However, if this is not enough, StudentAid BC may be able to supplement (not replace) your own financial resources to help you reach your educational goals.

-A single application assesses your eligibility for both BC student loans and grants (provided by the provincial government) and Canada student loans and grants (provided by the federal government).
+StudentAid BC is helping make post-secondary education more affordable for BC residents through their loans (repayable) and grants (non-repayable funding) programs.
+Studentsare automatically assessed for both BC student loans and grants (provided by the provincial government) and Canada student loans and grants (provided by the federal government) when they submit their applications for funding on a term by term basis.
 For more information and to apply, please visit StudentAid BC.

 How does split enrollment work if you are attending two schools?

 How do I maintain a satisfactory scholastic standing?

 To continue receiving student financial assistance, students are required to maintain a satisfactory scholastic standing.
 If you are considering dropping a course(s), you are encouraged to reach out and speak to a Financial Aid Advisor.